How to find out if you have a valid medical device claim

 The United State Food and Drug Administration (FDA) keeps track of more than 1,700 types of medical devices.
 There are known problems and defects with many medical devices, and some are the source of ongoing lawsuits in courts around the country.
 If you have been harmed by one of these or other medical devices, you may have a claim.

-- Defective Hip Implants.
+- Metal-on-metal Hip Replacement.
 An $800 million recall of hip replacement devices by Depuy Orthopaedics in 2010 brought public attention to a wide range of injuries caused by certain hip implants, particularly newer all-metal devices.

 The first step in determining whether or not you have a valid claim is a free consultation with one of our attorneys.
 We will conduct a thorough review of your medical records and answer any questions you might have.
 There are strict statutes of limitations in medical device and recall cases, so it’s important to get in touch with us as soon as possible if you believe you have a claim.